ContractMill/api-docs/README.md

 Downloads an unpublished Contract as DOCX.

 #### POST /api/v1/templates/2/public_contract_links/new
-Create a new public link to a Contract questionnaire.
+Creates a new public link to a Contract questionnaire.
 Example payload:
 ```json
 { "public_question_ids": [1, 2, 3], "content_is_visible": true }